stellar009/Horizon-Rise/README.md

 3. Ensures smooth gameplay across low-end to high-end systems

-Chances of increasing in graphic quality and addition of new effects to improve gameplay immersion.
 **🚀 Background Scene Loading**

 1. All scenes are loaded in the background